(Disclosure: Some of the links below may be affiliate links)

 In this post, I am going to present this pricing system and compare once again the two brokers.
 Thanks a lot to cashfl0w for pointing out my mistake.
 Once again, I always welcome comments, especially when they help me learn new things.

-In the first comparison of the two brokers, I described in details the Fixed Pricing system.
+In the first comparison of the two brokers, I described in detail the Fixed Pricing system.
 It is really simple.
 There is a simple price for each exchange.
 You pay a base price based on the number of shares.
 There are a minimum and a maximum per trade as well.
 The minimum is very important since that is what we, simple investors, are ending up paying.

 On the other hand, the Tiered Pricing system is much more complicated.
 You have to pay each individual fee in a separate way.
 What you will pay depends on which exchange you are trading.
 If you want to estimate your fees, you will need to do the estimation for each stock exchange you want to use.
 The Safe Custody fees of 10 CHF per month are the same for the Tiered Pricing system and for the Fixed Pricing.